DrehanM/PintOperatingSystem/doc/project3.md

 ### Rationale
 We only need one level of doubly indirect because of the following.
 Our one doubly indirect points to 128 2^7 indirects.
 Each of these indirects points to 128 2^7 data blocks.
 Each of these data blocks is 512 2^9 bytes.
 Therefore this supports 2^23 byte files as specified in the spec.

 We chose to always go through a doubly indirect instead of using direct blocks first to avoid edge cases and to avoid having to coalesce direct blocks after running out of space.
-Ideally in a real OS they would start with direct blocks so small files easily find there sector number without needing 2 extra disk calls.
+Ideally in a real OS they would start with direct blocks so small files easily find their sector number without needing 2 extra disk calls.

 ## Task 3: Subdirectories